Let us explain the jargon related to mortgages

-Most mortgages allow you to pay more into your mortgage than your monthly mortgage payment.
-This reduces the interest you are charged and allows you to pay off your mortgage sooner or reduce your monthly mortgage payment.
+Most mortgages allow you to pay more than your monthly mortgage payment.
+This reduces the interest you are charged and allows you to pay off your mortgage sooner or reduce your monthly payment.

 Some mortgages have early repayment charges for partial or full repayments of the mortgage above a certain level.

 Remortgaging is where you switch your current mortgage to a new deal either with your existing lender or a new lender.
 Find out more in our guide to remortgaging.